 Dubai mortgage LTV ratio: is Dubai different from other Emirates?

-- The LTV caps are set at a UAE level (for regulated lenders), so the LTV framework is not “Dubai-only.”
+When people search Dubai mortgage LTV ratio, they’re usually asking if Dubai has separate LTV rules.
+In practice:- The LTV caps are set at a UAE level (for regulated lenders), so the LTV framework is not “Dubai-only.”

 - What is very Dubai-specific is the transaction fee stack, especially when you register the purchase and mortgage.